lucatironi/lucatironi.github.io/_posts/2014-8-26-jekyll_static_website_continous_deployment_delivery_s3_heroku_codeship.md

 {% endhighlight %}

 ## Assets Pipeline
-Add a the `jekyll-assets` plugin to the `_plugins/ext.rb` file.
+Add the `jekyll-assets` plugin to the `_plugins/ext.rb` file.
 This plugin allows to use a Rails-like assets pipeline in a Jekyll project, including using CoffeScript, Sass, Less and ERB as intermediate languages to write your assets and pages, automatic minification of code, cache busting and many other cool features that you can discover on the [Github repository](https://github.com/ixti/jekyll-assets) of the plugin.

 {% highlight ruby %}
 require 'jekyll-assets'
 require 'jekyll-assets/bootstrap'
 {% endhighlight %}

 We also added the bootstrap plugin to automatically use the framework in the project.
-Feel free to skip this if you want to start from scratch or with other frameworks/libraries.
+Feel free to skip this if you want to start from scratch or with an other framework/library.

 More information about Jekyll plugins can be found in the [Jekyll documentation](http://jekyllrb.com/docs/plugins/).

-In order to use the assets pipeline, we need to add the `assets` configuration to the `_config.yml` file.
+To use the assets pipeline, we need to add the `assets` configuration to the `_config.yml` file.

 {% highlight yaml %}
 # Site settings